liujqian/webpage-segmentation/README.md

 created webis-webseg-20-screenshots folder, with names train2017, val2017 and test2017.
 By doing this I reuse the COCO dataloader provided in the YOLOX repository.
 Once the dataset folder is correctly set up,you can train the model using the training script provided by the official YOLOX repository.
 Please refer to the readme file of that repository to train the YOLOX model.
+Once a model is trained, use the infer.py script in the yolox folder to make inferences.
+For both the training process and the inference please use the exp file I customized.
+I customized an exp file for this project which can be found in the yolox/exp folder.
+This file is modified from the example exp files given in the official yolox repository.

 To use the dataset for the training of the HTC model, just update the variables encoding the paths of the screenshots folder and the annotations files in the htc/train_htc.py script.